emberjs/rfcs/text/0268-acceptance-testing-refactor.md

   well as importable helpers.
 * `this.owner` will now be present and allow (for the first time 🎉) overriding items in the container/registry.
-* The new system will leverage the `Ember.Application` / `Ember.ApplicationInstance` split so that
+* The new system will leverage the `Ember.Application` /
-  we can avoid creating an `Ember.Application` instance per-test, and instead leverage the same system that FastBoot itself uses to avoid running initializers for each acceptance test.
+  `Ember.ApplicationInstance` split so that we can avoid creating an `Ember.Application` instance per-test, and instead leverage the same system that FastBoot itself uses to avoid running initializers for each acceptance test.
+* Implicit promise chaining will no longer be present.
+If your test needs to wait for a given promise, it should use `await`.

 ## Migration